 - Open Picture Mode Settings, scroll to Color Temperature and click on it.

 - Drag the Color Temperature slider to the left side to your desired value.
 The blue light tint will disappear as you drag it to the left.

 Don’t Miss: How to Update and Delete Apps on LG Smart TV

 LG TV Blue Tint on Screen

-I read hundreds of LG TV owners complaining about blue tint in the corner and all over the screen.
+I read hundreds of LG TV owners complaining about the blue tint in the corner and all over the screen.
 This problem is found especially on LG LED TVs released before 2019.
-If you are having a blueish purple tint on your LG TV, it means it has a faulty backlight LED array.
+If you are having a blueish-purple tint on your LG TV as shown below, it means it has a faulty backlight LED array.

 This problem is common on some LG, Sony, Philips, Hisense, and Vizio TV models that use V17 ART3 LED strips.

 LG and some other OEMs use the LED strips manufactured by a company named Vestel.
 Because of their bad quality, the strips made by this company tend to turn blue with time, or their yellow layer gets damaged.

 If this is the case with your LG TV, you won’t be able to fix it using the solutions given above.
 The only solution to fix the blue tint problem on your TV is to get the backlight LED array replaced.